1. Deportation from the UAE

 3. Procedure for Deportation from the UAE

 There are two procedures for deportation in the UAE.
 One is legal while the other is administrative.
-The legal type of deportation is usually used for criminal offences like murder, sexual offences, etc. On the other hand, the administrative type of deportation is applicable for individuals who are considered as a threat to the safety and welfare of the public.
+The legal type of deportation is through court order and is usually used for criminal offences like murder, sexual offences, etc. On the other hand, the administrative type of deportation is applicable for individuals who are considered as a threat to the safety and welfare of the public.
 This type of deportation is finalized by the Ministry of Interior and related organizations like the Ministry of Labour, General Directorate of Residency and Foreigners Affairs.

 Also read : Problem related to UAE Visa

 4. How to Remove Lifetime Ban in the UAE?

 If you have been deported from the UAE, it is likely that you would never be able to re-enter the country.
 In short, the ban is for a lifetime.
 In most cases, you would be banned from the other GGC countries which include Saudi Arabia, Qatar, Kuwait, Bahrain and Oman.